 Many prospective employers will provide an opportunity during the interview process to meet with employees who either report to your prospective boss or are familiar with their style.

 If opportunities to meet with other staff aren't offered during the interview process, you might ask to meet with other potential colleagues after you receive a job offer.
-During these lunches or interviews, you should prepare and ask questions that can help you gain some insight regarding how your boss is perceived.
+During these lunches or interviews, ask questions that can help you gain some insight regarding how your boss is perceived.

 Questions to Ask